ONSdigital/ons-schema-definitions/docs/rm-eq.rst

     JWT Issued at timestamp (UNIX timestamp format) part of the JWT standard exp
-    Expiry timestamp (UNIX timestamp format) for the JWT, part of the standard
+    Expiry timestamp (UNIX timestamp format) for the JWT, part of the standard tx_id
+    Transaction ID used to trace a transaction through the whole system.
+Alphanumeric and 128 bits in length.

 * All dates are represented in ISO_8601 and are assumed to be UTC unless a timezone element is supplied.
 * All elements are required as part of the claim.